Four reasons to regularly review your sales ledger

 The sales ledger is one of the most important assets a business has.

-Much more than a place to document your business’s sales, outstanding invoices and money owed to debtors, it offers an incredible insight into your business performance when used right.
+Much more than a place to document your business’s sales and outstanding invoices, it offers an incredible insight into your business performance when used right.

 But how often do you review your sales ledger?
 Every day?
 Twice a week?
 Less?
 There are a number of reasons why you should always have one eye on it.